jupyter/docker-stacks/docs/using/common.md

 Notes:

 - \*Not installed at this time, but it could be the case in the future or in a community stack.
-- Any other valid `jupyter` command that starts the Jupyter Server can be used.
+- Any other valid `jupyter` subcommand that starts the Jupyter Application can be used.

 Example: